 1. Set aside family devotional time.
 Start 10 days before Easter, and set aside time as a family to read Scriptures about the crucifixion, death, burial and resurrection of Jesus.
 Open up the floor for any questions and dive into the Word.
 Check out our Bible journaling resources and tools - this could be the perfect way to unite your family around a specific Scripture, spurring discussions and conversations around the topic at hand.
 (Family devotional time might look a little different if you have preschoolers - if this is the case, you may want to check out some of our Easter books and activities for kids).

 2. Listen to your favorite Easter hymns.
 Between work, home, bills, committee meetings and church gatherings, we know life is busy.
 Why not fill your vehicle with some of your favorite Easter tunes?
 Introduce old hymns to your kids and sing along.
 After all, lyrics such as “on a hill far away stood an old rugged cross” have a way of touching our hearts, reminding us of His sacrifice, love and grace.
-You could even add this décor piece to your home to keep the reminder in your heart year round.
+You could even add an Old Rugged Cross Windchime to your front porch to keep the reminder in your heart year round.